Malika

 If you could travel back in time to your first year at UBC, what is one thing you would do differently?

-Year and program: Second-year, Psychology
+Year and program: Fifth-year, Psychology

 Where is home for you?
-Lima, Perú
+Langley, BC

 What three adjectives best describe you?